dragan1979/mongo-gitops/README.md

 3. Commit and push, which Argo CD then picks up automatically (`syncPolicy.automated` is set on every `ApplicationSet`).

 Until that stage is re-enabled, the `*-<env>.yaml` files above must be kept in sync with Terraform outputs by hand.

-## Known issues to fix

-- **`platform/mongodb/values-prod.yaml`** has a malformed line — `esenvironment: "staging"oRoleArn: "..."` — which should be split into `environment: "prod"` and `esoRoleArn: "..."`.
-As written, Helm will fail to parse this file.
-- **`platform/monitoring/values-prod.yaml`** sets `environment: "dev"` instead of `"prod"`; likely a copy-paste bug that will misroute the prod Grafana `ApplicationSet` name.
-- **`platform/monitoring/values.yaml`** hardcodes `domainName: dev-grafana.aks.com` as the base value with no `values-staging.yaml`/`values-prod.yaml` override for `domainName`, so staging and prod Grafana currently resolve to the dev hostname.
-- Several `ApplicationSet` templates (`platform-aws-elb.yaml`, `platform-cert-manager.yaml`, `platform-external-secrets.yaml`) reference this repo by a different name — `https://github.com/dragan-actions-course/mongo-app-gitops-repo.git` — rather than `mongo-gitops`.
-Confirm which URL is canonical and update whichever side is stale.
-- IAM role ARNs and the AWS account ID are hardcoded per environment rather than templated/generated — fine for a course/demo project, but worth turning into pipeline-injected values (as the commented-out Jenkins stage intends) before treating this as production-grade.

 ## Related repository